 GHL 128, Tues 9 a.m. – 5 p.m., Wed 9 a.m. – 2 p.m., Thur 9 a.m. – 1:30 p.m.

-Attending college brings with it a whole slew of financial challenges.
-For a person who’s used to living paycheck to paycheck, receiving a quarter’s worth of financial aid at one time can be difficult to manage.
-Books, fees, and equipment can cost hundreds of dollars.
-Craig’s job is to help students manage their budgets and avoid common pitfalls.
-He helps them check their credit scores and shop for the best bank or credit card to fit their needs.
-He works with them to develop plans to work through any debt or financial challenges they currently have, as well as long-term plans to help them create a solid financial foundation from which to build.
-Additionally, Craig regularly holds workshops on financial literacy through the Career Center and the Library.
+Attending college presents a number of financial challenges.
+For any individual who is accustomed to living paycheck to paycheck, receiving a quarter’s worth of financial aid at one time can be difficult to manage.
+Austin helps students create their budgets and avoid common pitfalls.
+He assists students to develop a plan to work through any debt or financial challenges they currently have and shares resources to help students create long-term financial goals.
+Additionally, Austin regularly holds workshops on financial wellness through the Career Center.

 Adriana, Retention & Career Coach